-- 1. Analyze the effects of historical, social, political, economic, cultural, and global forces on the area under study. - Comprehend the origins and evolution of U.S. and/or Texas political systems, with a focus on the growth of political institutions, the constitutions of the U.S. and/or Texas, federalism, civil liberties, and civil and human rights. - 3.
-Analyze, critically assess, and develop creative solutions to public policy problems. - 4.
-Recognize and assume one's responsibility as a citizen in a democratic society by learning to think for oneself, by engaging in public discourse, and by obtaining information through the news media and other appropriate information sources about politics and public policy.
+- Analyze the effects of historical, social, political, economic, cultural, and global forces on the area under study. - Comprehend the origins and evolution of U.S. and/or Texas political systems, with a focus on the growth of political institutions, the constitutions of the U.S. and/or Texas, federalism, civil liberties, and civil and human rights. - Analyze, critically assess, and develop creative solutions to public policy problems.